highchair/artinruins-com/_property/central-fire-stations.md

 This fire station was demolished in 1938.
 Fire Headquarters moved temporarily to the old Richmond St. Fire Station until the consolidated Police and Fire Station at Lasalle Square was finished in 1940, which itself was subsequently demolished in 2007.

 This 1903 building replaced an earlier Central Station of 1873 that stood on pilings in the river.
 Its site is occupied by the present Federal Building, [**A.I.R.**: Then called the “Providence Post Office, Court House and Custom House.”
-Notice that [postcard #7 and #8 labels it a Post Office](#photo-7)] opened in 1908, on Kennedy Plaza.
+Notice that [a postcard labels it a Post Office](#photo-central-fire-1908c-with-union) opened in 1908, on Kennedy Plaza.
 The 1873 station was called the “Three Ones” because it housed Hose Co.
 1, Hook & Ladder Co.
 1, and Protective Co.
 1. I’m not sure if the title “Three Ones” was ever used for the 1903 building.